Battle of Zela (47 BC): Order of battle

 Pharnaces drew up his army with the scythed chariots in front of the first line, which was made up of light infantry and cavalry; the second and third lines held the rest of the infantry.

 After Caesar had rushed his men into position, he had the VI on the right, the XXXVI on the left, and the Galatian legion in the centre.

 Battle

 Pharnaces' army marched down into the valley separating the two armies.
 Caesar initially laughed at this move, thinking it was merely bravado, as it meant his opponents had to fight an uphill battle.
 However, Pharnaces' men began climbing up from the valley, and Caesar realized they were serious.
 Caesar recalled the rest of his men from constructing their camp, and hastily drew them up for battle.
 Immediately after, the Pontic army engaged Caesar's thin line of legionaries.
-Pharnaces' scythed chariots broke through the thin defensive line but were met by a hail of missiles (pila, the Roman throwing spear) from Caesar's battle line and were forced to retreat.
+Pharnaces' scythed chariots broke through the thin defensive line but were met by a hail of pila from Caesar's battle line and were forced to retreat.
 Caesar launched a counter-attack and drove the Pontic army back down the hill, where it was completely routed.
 Caesar then stormed and took Pharnaces' camp, completing his victory.